John Furner

-John Furner is an American business executive.
-He is president and CEO of Walmart U.S. Previously, he led Walmart's Sam's Club subsidiary.
+John Furner is an American business executive currently serving as president and chief executive officer of Walmart U.S. since 2019.

 Early life and education

 Furner was born in 1974 in Jacksonville, Arkansas.
-He attended university at the University of Arkansas, Fayetteville, where he studied marketing management.
+He attended college at the University of Arkansas, Fayetteville, where he studied marketing management.
 Furner graduated from the Sam M. Walton College of Business in 1996.

 Career

 Furner began his career at Walmart in 1993 as an hourly store associate.
 He later became a store manager, district manager, and buyer.
-He became CEO of Sam's Club on Feb.
-1, 2017, after serving as Sam's Club's chief merchandising officer and, prior that, spending nearly three years in Walmart's international division as EVP of merchandising and marketing for Walmart China.
+He became CEO of Sam's Club on February 1, 2017, after serving as Sam's Club's chief merchandising officer and, prior that, spending nearly three years in Walmart's international division as EVP of merchandising and marketing for Walmart China.

 At Sam's Club, Furner closed 63 stores to better compete with Costco.
 The Wall Street Journal reported that sales increased during his time as CEO.
 Based on his experience at Walmart China, Furner focused on increasing the use of technology in Sam's Club warehouses and narrowing its targeted customer.
 Furner also focused on increasing Sam's Club's private brand business.

 Furner became president and CEO of Walmart U.S. in November 2019.
+He will replace Doug McMillon as CEO of Walmart Inc. in early 2026.